Young Texan Ambassadors

 Establish a point-person to stay at the check-in station in case of health emergencies or any late arrivals.

-Document the Cleanup
+3. Document the Clean Up

+Take before and after photos of the cleanup site as well as shots of your volunteers in action and a final group picture with all of the trash collected.
+You can submit these with your data card or tag @KeepTXBeautiful online with #GreatAmericanCleanup.
 If you're hosting a cleanup, remind volunteers to review the information they entered into the Data Cards and then make sure they submit!
 Collect all completed paper data forms to submit to Keep Texas Beautiful.
 Ensure all trash is left in the designated drop-off location and that no materials are left behind as you leave the cleanup location.

 Wrap-up reports must be submitted TWO WEEKS after your event.
 After your volunteers submit their data online, encourage them to share it on social media and with their local press!

 If you have any questions, or would like to share photos or highlights, feel free to reach out to Keep Texas Beautiful:

-Attn: Don’t mess with Texas® Trash-Off
+Mail: Keep Texas Beautiful Attn: Don’t mess with Texas® Trash-Off

-8850 Business Park Drive, Suite 200
+8850 Business Park Drive, Suite 200 Austin, TX 78759

 Encourage everyone to share experiences, stories and pictures about what they saw.
 This might encourage others to attend future events—and now is the time to start planning.

 Send out an email saying, “Look what we did!”
 Include how many friends, family and community members joined in and the weight of trash were collected.
 Celebrate your accomplishment as a cleanup organizers and ocean advocate.
-Thank you!